libsdl-org/SDL_gesture/README.md

 ## SDL_gesture

-SDL3 is removes the Gesture API that was available in SDL2, so as a migration path, we are providing an equivalent as a single-header library that you can drop into your SDL3-based project.
+SDL3 is removing the Gesture API that was available in SDL2, so as a migration path, we are providing an equivalent as a single-header library that you can drop into your SDL3-based project.